What is heat-related illness?

-- Healthy individuals who do a lot of physical activity or work in a hot environment.
+- People who do intensive physical activity or work in a hot environment

 Other things that may increase your risk of heat-related illness include:

-- certain medications such as diuretics or water pills, and certain psychiatric medications; previous heat stroke;
+- Certain medications such as diuretics or water pills and certain psychiatric medications

 How can I prevent heat-related illness?